xu-yuan1/openvino-docs/pages/openvino_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.rst

     * - ReverseSequence
       -
     * - ReverseV2
-      - Supported only when it can be converted to the ReverseSequence operation
+      - Supported only when it can be converted to the ReverseSequence operation.
     * - Roll
       -
     * - Round